In every well-governed state, wealth is a sacred thing; in democracies it is the only sacred thing.

 Below are one or more quotes that share at least one tag with the quote at the top of the page

 De Montaigne, Michel.
-"On Experience."
+"We Can Savour Nothing Pure."
 The Complete Essays, edited and translated by M. A. Screech.
 Penguin Classics, 1993.